-January 11, 2017
+January 18, 2017

 Sports

-Boys basketball team drops another close game, falls to 2-6 on season
+Duxbury resident inspires local hockey teams, community with incredible strength while battling leukemia

-McCarthy turns in strong all-around effort; Dragons get balanced scoring but struggle late
+Teams raise more than $5,500 for Jimmy Fund in his honor at annual Green Cup event

-Girls basketball team hits free throws, plays lockdown defense in final minutes to hold off Quincy
+Girls basketball team holds on in final seconds to earn 8th win of season

 Education